Home

 According to Wikipedia a bird-hide is a shelter, most often made of wood, that is used to observe wildlife, especially birds, at close quarters.

-Although hides were once built chiefly as a hunting aids, they are now commonly found in parks for the use of bird watchers and other observers who do not want to disturb wildlife as it is being observed.
+Although hides were once built chiefly as a hunting aids, they are now commonly found in parks for the use of bird watchers and other observers such as wildlife photographers who do not want to disturb wildlife as it is being observed.

 A typical bird-hide resembles a garden shed, with small openings, shutters, or windows built into at least one side to enable observation.